nehajsreenivas/typing_speedtest/README.md

-# TypeQuest – Typing Speed Game
+# TypeQuest

-A browser-based typing game built with HTML, CSS, and JavaScript.
+TypeQuest is a browser-based typing game built with HTML, CSS, and JavaScript.
+It turns typing practice into a game — with levels, streaks, and personal bests — making it easy to improve your speed and accuracy without it feeling like a chore.

 ## Features
 - 10 progressive levels from basic to advance